rinalds98/visual-stories/README.md

     ![CSS Validator Results](assets/images/css-validator.png)

 - **Accessibility (Lighthouse)**
-    - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in Google Devtools.
+    - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through 'Lighthouse' in Google Devtools.
     - I also confirmed that my website is fully accessible to people who are visually impaired or use screen-readers.
     ![Lighthouse Results](assets/images/lighthouse-results.png)